marcocavanna/FireDataModeler/README.md

 }
 ```

-By default, reference path in ID-based structure, the reference ID will be append to the path, so `data/company` on get/update/delete will be transformed automatically in `data/company/$id`.
-To manually set where the id have to be placed you can define it in the path string.
-A model referred only to user detail could have the path setted to `users/$id/detail`: the model will always be ID-Based but user id will be replaced in the path instead appended at the end.
+By default, reference path in ID-based structure, the reference ID will be appended to the path so `data/company` on get/update/delete will be transformed automatically in `data/company/$id`.
+To manually set where the id has to be placed you can define it in the path string.
+A model referred only to user detail could have the path set to `users/$id/detail`: the model will always be ID-Based but user id will be replaced in the path instead appended at the end.

 #### `validators` {Object[]}
 Validators key is an Array of object that must contain the following properties